 (a) The pool operator shall maintain clean pool water while the public pool is in use.
-The pool operator shall not allow debris, including but not limited to Ffloating scum, sputum, trash, or leaves, or debris shall not be allowed to accumulate in the public pool.
-The pool operator shall ensure that Skimmers, where provided, andwater levels shall be maintained and operated to remove such material continuously through the pool skimming system in accordance with section 3136B, Title 24, California Building Code.
+The pool operator shall not allow debris, including, but not limited to, Ffloating scum, sputum, trash, or leaves, or debris shall not be allowed to accumulate in the public pool.
+The pool operator shall ensure that Skimmers, where provided, and water levels shall beare maintained and operated to remove such material continuously through the pool skimming system in accordance with section 3136B, Title 24, California Code of Regulations.
 The bottom and sides of the pool shall be cleaned as often as necessary to be kept in a clean condition.
 The sides and bottom of pools, decks, and other surfaces shall be kept free of slime and algae.